What Happens After You Die in Hospice?

 Even when a death is expected, it can be difficult to prepare for the actual moment of death.
-Our role at Crossroads Hospice is to support the family through this time.
+Our role at Crossroads Hospice is to support the family through this time and provide understanding of what happens after you die in hospice.

 "It's our privilege to care for these patients and their families, and each one is unique," says Daniela O'Neil, Crossroads Hospice Assistant Clinical Director.
 "We honor their wishes and go by what they need."